noBel

 *

-Born in 1931 in the southwestern Ontario farming community of Wingham, Munro later moved to Victoria, B.C., with her first husband, with whom she had three children.
+in the southwestern Ontario farming community of Wingham, Munro later moved to Victoria, B.C., with her first husband, with whom she had three children.

 The couple eventually divorced and Munro moved back to Ontario.
 She eventually remarried, to Gerald Fremlin.